-Timetables and Fares: Details of the times of trains, connecting heritage bus services and the fares are here.
+Details of the times of trains, connecting heritage bus services and the fares are here.
 For crowd safety and security you will need to purchase a valid travel or platform ticket to enter the platforms areas.
-Tickets are valid for unlimited travel on the trains and buses, ALL day long.
+Travel tickets are valid for unlimited travel on the trains and buses, ALL day long.
 Platform tickets are not available for some special events.

 Directions, Parking and Public Transport options are all outlined on the find us page.
 There is very limited parking available at the stations, with priority given to blue badge / disabled customers.
 Please drive and park with care, avoid blocking access and with consideration of our neighbours.

-Which locomotives are running?
-We regularly update are locomotive roster.
+We regularly update our locomotive roster.
 On all our operational dates we reserve the right to adjust traction types depending on operational requirements, especially as we are using heritage items.
-Keep right up to date with our Twitter and Facebook pages
+Keep right up to date with our Twitter and Facebook pages.

-Toilets: Ladies and Gentlemen's toilets are available at Ongar and North Weald stations.
+Ladies and Gentlemen's toilets are available at Ongar and North Weald stations.
 Baby changing equipment is included within the Family Room / Ladies Waiting Room facilities at both stations.
 Disabled toilets are available in Ongar High Street (400 yards from station).
 Unfortunately, while we have enabled step-free access to Ongar building, the Grade II listed 1865 station does not accommodate a wheelchair accessible toilet.
 We have recently installed a new disabled toilet in our outlet building at North Weald.

-Food and drink: We have our Anglia café coach at North Weald which serves a range of hot and cold drinks and light refreshments.
-We also have the "Buffet Stop" at Ongar which also sells hot and cold drinks, crisps and snacks.
+We have our Anglia café coach at North Weald, which serves a range of hot and cold drinks and light refreshments.
+We also have the "Buffet Stop" at Ongar, also selling hot and cold drinks, crisps and snacks.
 We recommend the Picnic and Viewing Area at Ongar to relax and unwind, offering a grandstand view of the station and locomotives.
 At North Weald we have a number of picnic tables around the site that you are welcome to use.
-There are a number of pubs and restaurants in Ongar and North Weald offering hot meals, more details are on the Local Attractions page.
+There are a number of local pubs and restaurants in both Ongar and North Weald, all offering hot meals.

-Gifts: Our gift shop is located in the Station Building at Ongar, offering a range of souvenirs to remember your visit, books, local produce, and gifts for all ages and interests.
+Our gift shop is located in the Station Building at Ongar, offering a range of souvenirs to remember your visit, books, local produce, and gifts for all ages and interests.
 At North Weald, the shop is located in the outlet building, and in addition to the usual merchandise, has a selection of volunteer society goods for sale, including magazines and die-cast buses.

-Dogs: Well controlled dogs, guide and assistance dogs are welcome on our railway at no extra charge.
+Well controlled dogs, guide and assistance dogs are welcome on our railway at no extra charge.
 However we are unable to accept dogs, other than assistance dogs, on our dining trains.
 Should your companion feel thirsty, there are usually water bowls on the platforms with fresh water available.
 If you cannot find these, please don't hesitate to ask.

-Photography and videography: We encourage you to use your camera and video for personal use on our station platforms and designated foot crossings.
-For your and our staff safety, please do not leave the public areas or trespass on the lineside areas.
+We encourage you to use your camera and video for personal use on our station platforms and designated foot crossings.
+For your own and our staff's safety, please do not leave the public areas or trespass on the lineside areas.
 Commercial photography and filming is forbidden unless prior permission is obtained; check out our Filming page for details.

-Cash machines: Cash machines are located in Ongar High Street and superstores (approx 400 yards) and at some shops in North Weald.
+Cash machines are located in Ongar High Street and superstores (approx 400 yards) and at some shops in North Weald.
 We accept credit and debit card payments at both the Ongar and North Weald Ticket Offices and Gift Shop.
 For convenience you can also purchase your travel tickets online right now.
 Unfortunately we are unable to accept American Express of cheques on the day of your visit.

-Recycling and the environment: The team at Epping Ongar Railway are very aware of the environment in which we operate and will endeavour to maintain our eco-system and its balance with nature.
+The team at Epping Ongar Railway are very aware of the environment in which we operate, and will endeavour to maintain our eco-system and its balance with nature.
 It is with this in mind we try, where practicable, to manage the lineside areas for safety of trains and the benefit of the wildlife that resides along our railway, maintaining a balance of co-existence for all of us to enjoy.
-Please dispose of your litter responsibly using facilities on our trains and at stations, and support our efforts to recycling our waste materials.
+Please dispose of your litter responsibly using facilities on our trains and at stations, and support our efforts to recycle our waste materials.

-Groups: EOR provides an interesting day out for all ages, and are pleased to welcome groups visiting the railway.
-Excepting special events and galas, groups larger than 15 persons booked at least 14 days in advance are able to apply for a discount.
+EOR provides an interesting day out for all ages, and are pleased to welcome groups visiting the railway.
+Except on special events and galas, groups larger than 15 persons are able to apply for a discount, booked at least 14 days in advance.

 Further details on group travel is available on the Group Travel page of our website.